mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/developing-plugins.md

 # Engine
 Discuss how the DSP code will be implemented.
-Will it require libraries that stargate-engine does not already depend on?
+Will it require libraries that intuitives-engine does not already depend on?

 # Resource Consumption
 Will the UI involve complex 2d or 3d rendering?
 Would CPU usage be considered